This post was updated on May 25, 2017 to reflect the newest changes in Page Path Dimensions in Google Analytics.

 Previous Page Path → Current Page → Next Page Path

-Unfortunately this is not how the relationship works.
-The current Page and Next Page Path dimensions are always going to be the same.
-Google doesn’t expect users to use the Page dimension with the Next or Previous Page Path dimensions.
-These dimensions are only meant to be used with each other.
 Since Google Analytics cannot tell ahead of time what page you will be visiting next, it simply keeps a two page relation on every page visit.
-The current page you are on (Next Page Path), and the page you were on before getting to the current page (Previous Page Path).
+The current page you are on (Page), and the page you were on before getting to the current page (Previous Page Path).

-For instance if you come into a site on a home page, while you are on the home page, you will have your Next Page Path set as the home page.
-The value of the Previous Page Path in relation to the current page you are on, is always the page you visited before coming to the current page, or it will state that it was an entrance.
+For instance, if you come into a site on a home page while you are on the home page, you will have your Page set as the home page.
+The value of the Previous Page Path, in relation to the current page you are on, is always the page you visited before coming to the current page, or it will state that it was an entrance.
 This leaves us with the simpler structure below:

-By setting up a custom, Flat Table report with both Previous and Next Page Path as the dimension choices you can use the relation between these dimensions to gather some very useful information.
-If you’re curious which page users come from to get to a certain page or which page users go to after visiting a certain page, than this report is perfect for you.
+By setting up a custom, Flat Table report with both Previous Page Path and Page as the dimension choices, you can use the relation between these dimensions to gather some very useful information.
+If you’re curious which page users come from to get to a certain page or which page users go to after visiting a certain page, then this report is perfect for you.

 By using the advanced search function, you can set the Previous Page Path dimension to the page you’d like more information on.
-With the Previous Page Path set to a specific page, the Next Page Path dimension values become a report of pages that users visited after that page.
-Alternatively, if you set a specific page as the Next Page Path, the Previous Page Path value becomes a report of the pages users visited before coming to the specified page.
+With the Previous Page Path set to a specific page, the Page dimension values become a report of pages that users visited after that page.
+Alternatively, if you set a specific page as the Page dimension, the Previous Page Path value becomes a report of the pages users visited before coming to the specified page.